kirin2/Zigzag-Gengo-Solutions-Engineer-Test/README.md

 </VirtualHost>
 ```
-4. restart your apache
+4. Restart your apache

-5.open you favorite browser and go to <a href="http://local.palindrome">local.palindrome</a>
+5. Open you favorite browser and go to <a href="http://local.palindrome">local.palindrome</a>

 ###  Screenshot ###